changchuming/scheduleitfor.me/README.md

 # App Architecture

-scheduleitfor.me is built using the following tools:
+scheduleit is built using the following tools:

 *   Web Framework: Express
 *   HTML Template: Jade